garrettgrimsley/garrettgrimsley.github.io/source/_posts/nCode-and-enCoding.md

 ![nCode Console Screenshot.
 Shows Console page with various errors indicating failed network requests](./nCode-and-enCoding/nCodeConsole.png "nCode Console")

-Note that these screenshots may not be *exactly* what I saw, but the convey the point.
+Note that these screenshots may not be *exactly* what I saw, but you get the point.
 I've since registered the backend domain and pointed it to my own host, so the errors may have differed prior to then.

 ![nCode Network Screenshot.
 Shows Network page with failed request to decode endpoint](./nCode-and-enCoding/nCodeNetwork.png "nCode Network")